StackVista/stackstate-docs/stackpacks/about-stackpacks.md

 * Any \(manual\) configuration or installation of StackPack components in an external system may need to be uninstalled separately.
 {% endhint %}

+## Upgrade a StackPack

+StackPacks can be upgraded from the **StackPacks** page in StackState.
+If a new version is available, the **UPGRADE** button will be available and you will have the option to read the release notes.

+Check the list of [StackPack versions](/setup/upgrade-stackstate/stackpack-versions.md) to see if a new StackPack version is available in the latest release of StackState.